sogeuni/sogeuni.github.io/content/abs/commands/file-and-archiving-commands.md

 **install**

-Special purpose file copying command, similar to [[basic-commands#^CPREF|cp]], but capable of setting permissions and attributes of the copied files.
+Special purpose file copying command, similar to [[external-filters-programs-and-commands#^CPREF|cp]], but capable of setting permissions and attributes of the copied files.
 This command seems tailormade for installing software packages, and as such it shows up frequently in Makefiles (in the _make install :_ section).
 It could likewise prove useful in installation scripts.

 **dos2unix**